sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/20-phase0_prep_work.md

 **Action Items:**

 - In this phase, strip and tin all of your parts, so that in latter phases they can be joined together.
+- Notes:
-- Note: Only tin red and black wires on the IN side of BEC.
+    - Only tin red and black wires on the IN side of BEC.
-- Note: Do **not** substitute the red and brown wire pair in flight controller box with any other wire pair in the box.
+    - Do **not** substitute the red and brown wire pair in the flight controller box with any other wire pair in the box.
+    - If the red and brown wire pair has a black connector on each wire, then cut off each black connector.
+Strip and tin the remaining portion of each wire.
+    - Do **not** cut off the white connector from the red and brown wire pair.
+If you accidentally do, then seek the help of a TA or teacher to solder the white connector back on the wires.

     | Part Name                           | Amount                    |  After Tinning Picture    |
     |:-----------------------------------:|:-------------------------:|:-------------------------:|